CreativeFeeling/CSCI3308-TeamProject/README.md

 Project Tracking software: We will be using trello.

-Link to project tracking software: https://trello.com/b/ZnbGGesB
+Link to project plan: https://trello.com/b/ZnbGGesB

-Project plan: created from your Project Tracking software.
-Copy-paste the plan (or screenshot of) from your project tracking software into the repository.